* Paris stock market underperforms after S&P downgrade

 “Despite rallying initially after the ECB rate cut, markets appear a little cautious today as the more dovish rhetoric of the ECB has prompted concerns over the recovery in growth in the euro zone,” said Arbuthnott.

-Nevertheless, Arbuthnott and others were upbeat on prospects for equities in 2014.
+Arbuthnott and others were also upbeat on prospects for equities in 2014.

 Barclays equity strategists felt an acceleration in corporate earnings growth would contribute to a 27 percent return for the pan-European STOXX 600 index in 2014.
 The STOXX 600 is up by around 15 percent since the start of 2013, while the FTSEurofirst is up by 14 percent.

-German investment bank MM Warburg also felt the country's DAX equity index, which has already hit record highs this year, was on track to hit the 10,000 point level.
-The DAX was down by 0.5 percent at 9,039.04 points on Friday.
+German investment bank MM Warburg also felt the country’s DAX equity index, which has already hit record highs this year, was on track to hit the 10,000 point level.
+The DAX closed flat at 9,078.28 on Friday.

 “We remain quite positive believing the ECB has confirmed their willingness to ‘do what it takes’ to promote growth in the euro zone,” said Arbuthnott.